 Some people light a cigarette when they feel nervous but, as we are all aware of by now, nicotine is an addictive stimulant that actually makes you more nervous.
 Most smokers feed their bad habit by associating smoking to their breaks from work, which are the only times they can smoke and get away from stressful situations at the same time.

-Smoking is also one of the classic "bad habits" that people try to break.
-If you want to take another shot at getting rid of this habit (I know it isn't easy) why not take a look at some strategies for changing bad habits.
+Smoking is also one of the classic “bad habits” that people try to break.
+If you want to take another shot at getting rid of this habit, then check out this 27-step strategy for changing your bad habits.

 4. Grinding and Clenching Your Teeth